Everyone talks about building traffic.

-I wish I could say, “Yes, getting more conversions from your blog is easy!”
+We wish we could say, “Yes, getting more conversions from your blog is easy!”

 It is….
 And it isn’t.

 - Creating long-form content is not easy.
-At least not in my experience.
+At least not in our experience.

 - Launching a comprehensive content marketing campaign is not simple.